 4. Update your terminologies.

-5. Target your resume.
+5. Customize your resume.

-6. Expand your professional network.
+6. Cite your portfolio and professional network.

 One of the best ways to prove your craft and expertise is by letting the hiring manager see your outputs.
 If you intend to fill a job in the creative field, placing the link to your career portfolio is an edge.
 Better if you worked on your page during your “idle” time.
 Likewise, the link(s) to your professional network can give your application a boost.